 The patient should be made aware of the role of all members of the surgical team, and there should be clarification of the legal liabilities of -both the surgeon and the facility where the live surgery will be performed.

 Rule 9.
 Medical and Surgical Procedures.
 The ophthalmologist should not misrepresent the procedure that is to be performed or the charges that will be made for the procedure, if any.
-The ophthalmologist should assure that the procedure is performed in an appropriate location and have emergency equipment available in case of need.
+The ophthalmologist should ensure that the procedure is performed in an appropriate location and have emergency equipment available in case of need.

 Rule 15.
 Conflict of Interest.
 If a physician is compensated differently for the live surgery performance than for routine surgical patient care, that fact should be disclosed to the patient in advance.
 A conflict of interest exists when professional judgment concerning the well-being of the patient has a reasonable chance of being influenced by other interests of the provider.
 Disclosure of a conflict of interest is required in communications to patients, the public, and colleagues.